 - Grasp (with interlocking fingers of both hands) the back of your thigh (above the knee joint)

-- Gently pull the healthy thigh and leg towards your chest and hold the position for 5-20 seconds followed with a 30-seconds rest
+- Gently pull the non-painful thigh and leg towards your chest and hold the position for 5-20 seconds, followed by a 30-seconds rest

 - Repeat 3-5 times and then rest

-However, stop if you experience an increase in back pain, pain in the buttocks, thigh, leg or calf.
+However, stop if you experience increased back pain or pain in the buttocks, thigh, leg, or calf.
 Numbness or tingling during this exercise is also a contraindication.
 In other words, if you or symptoms increase during the maneuver, verve impingement may be present.
 As such, you will need an expert for proper assessment.
 Chiropractic Specialty Center® has the most skilled and knowledgeable clinical teams of chiropractors and physiotherapists.
 We are the best non-surgical center for sciatica and leg pain.

 We have provided a brief list of activities to avoid or abstain from if you have sciatica and leg pain below:

 - Avoid improper lifting